Test Your Soil Quality

 To participate

-Please follow the HCS 2025 Sampling Instructions and bring your samples to the Compost Education Centre at 1216 North Park St during office hours (Wednesday-Saturday, 10am-4pm).
+Please follow the HCS 2026 Sampling Guide and bring your samples to the Compost Education Centre at 1216 North Park St during office hours (Wednesday-Saturday, 10am-4pm).
 FREE soil testing for heavy metal contamination – no application required!
-The first 50 people to drop off their soil samples will receive their soil test results in the fall of 2025.
-All samples submitted to us thereafter will be stored for testing in 2026.
+The first 50 people to drop off their soil samples will receive their soil test results in the fall of 2026.
+All samples submitted to us thereafter will be stored for testing in 2027.
 We will continue accepting soil samples until further notice.
-You will be responsible for collecting and delivering or sending your soil samples to the Compost Education Centre as instructed in the sampling instructions.
-You will receive your soil test results by the fall of 2025.
-The Compost Education Centre will host follow-up information sessions at no cost to all program participants in the winter of 2025.
-We also compile the soil testing results in an anonymized and publicly available online map, with exact locations obscured to protect participants’ privacy.
 If you have any questions, please do not hesitate to contact us at healingcitysoils@compost.bc.ca or at our office hotline (250) 386 9676.

 Frequently Asked Questions